Varlotte/phase-5-project/README.md

 ## Data Models and Relationships:

+(note: curr_medications and curr_conditions are currently stretch goals)

 <img width="634" alt="Screenshot 2023-10-23 at 2 35 16 PM" src="https://github.com/Varlotte/phase-5-project/assets/32116877/4694f93a-e5a4-4191-8bc0-4e82ab19d1aa">

 ### Relationships:

+(note: curr_medications and curr_conditions are currently stretch goals)

 - A user can fave many medications
 - A medication can be faved by many users